leanprover-community/lean4-samples/ListComprehension/README.md

   | `([$t:term | $c, $cs,*]) => `(List.join [[$t | $cs,*] | $c])
 ```

-This macro lists a set of patterns to match with the `=>` pointing to the
+This macro lists a set of patterns to match, where the `=>` side is pointing to the output we want
-output we want the syntax transformed into.
-So the first one is the
+the syntax transformed into.
+So the first one is the case with no `compClause`, which just becomes
-case with no `compClause`, which just becomes a simple list containing the term.
+a simple list containing the term.
+You can test this works with something like `#eval [10 | ]` which

-The second pattern handles the for loop `compClause` which maps to the
+produces the list `[10]`.

-`List.map` functor, here we've defined a slight variation on the `List.map`
+The second pattern handles the for loop `compClause` which transforms to the `List.map` functor,
-named `List.map'` which simply reverses the order of the args.
-This
+here we've defined a slight variation on the `List.map` named `List.map'` which simply reverses the
-helps the lean type inference work better over these clauses.
+order of the args.
+This helps Lean type inference work better over all the clauses.

-The third pattern handles the `if` condition which maps to `if then else`
+The third pattern handles the `if` condition which transforms to a complete Lean `if then else`
-where the else clause simply returns an empty list.
+expression where the else clause simply returns an empty list.

 The fourth pattern handles multiple `compClauses` separated by commas.
 This is recursive in nature
-because the expansion on the right includes two nested ist comprehensions, the inner one `[$t | $cs,*]`
+because the expansion on the right includes two nested list comprehensions, the inner one `[$t |
-and the outer one `[[$t | $cs,*] | $c]` and these will trigger more macro expansions, and Lean will
+$cs,*]` and the outer one `[[$t | $cs,*] | $c]` and these will trigger more macro expansions, and
-keep expanding these until they are all done.
-Since this nested expansion results in nested lists
+Lean will keep expanding these until they are all done.
+Since this nested expansion results in
-it uses `List.join` to flatten those back into a single list.
+nested lists it uses `List.join` to flatten those back into a single list.

-So let's pick this example apart and see how it works:
+So let's pick the following example apart and see how it works:

 ```lean
 def nested := [[1,2,3], [4,5,6], [7,8,9]]